platformio/platformio-docs/core/userguide/pkg/cmd_update.rst

 .. option::
     -e, --environment

-Update project dependecies only for the specified environments.
+Update project dependencies only for the specified environments.
 Multiple environments are allowed.

 .. option::
     -p, --platform